You are here:

 The main means of support is STIAS residencies.
 Residential periods will be agreed mutually between the fellow, his or her home institution and STIAS, and may vary between six weeks and five months per residency.
-A first period of residency will typically be of longer duration to be taken up during 2022, followed by two further residencies through 2024.
+A first period of residency will typically be of longer duration to be taken up between July 2022 and June 2023, followed by two further residencies through 2024.
 While in residence fellows receive regular STIAS fellow support which includes:

 - an economy return flight;